Undeliverable or bounced emails to recipient's

 About bounce or undeliverable emails?

-Mail Servers FAQs - If you are using your own mail server program to send emails the most common problems for undeliverable mails are identified here, please go through them carefully and it will solve most of your problems.
+If you are using your Desk-Top PC with a mail server program to send emails the most common problems for undeliverable emails are identified here, please go through them carefully and it will solve most of your problems.

 Actual IP Address?

-For example; using invalid, non-existing, email address in the REPLY TO: or FROM: field or web-based free email address with no MX Records or the email address at the FROM: field that is different from the login IP address.
-See: Email Filtering
+For example; using an invalid and non-existing, email address in the REPLY TO: or FROM: field or using web-based free email address with no MX Records or the email address at the FROM: field that is different from the login IP address (login in using your ISP account and using an email address from another ISP account).

-Every ISP has their own standards and ways to filter spam, therefore, by clearly identifying yourself at the FROM: field for most web-based email recipients like: Hotmail, Yahoo, etc., may not work with AOL or other ISPs or the other way round.
+Every ISP has their own standards and ways to filter spam, therefore, by clearly identifying yourself at the FROM: field for most web-based email recipients like: Hotmail, Yahoo, etc., may not work with many ISPs or the other way round.

-You may need to segregate your email address lists, as well as to keep in mind that ISPs also limits accessibility to their mail server by time and quantity of mails (whether you are using your own mail server or ISP mail server).
+You may need to segregate your email address lists, as well as to keep in mind that ISPs also limits accessibility to their mail server by time and quantity of mails (it doesn't matter whether you are using your own PC mail server or your ISP mail server).

 Notes:

-ISPs DNS server IP Address has nothing to do with the process of email message delivery.
+ISPs DNS server IP Address have nothing to do with the process of email message delivery.
 It merely serves to turn the

 IP address--a series of four 8 bit numbers, ie: 151.196.75.10 into a domain name www.me_my_domain.com